Ave. Public School is a NUT-AWARE SCHOOLHistory of McNaughton Ave. Public School

 as part of a county wide amalgamation.

-Avenue's second principal, Ross Brewer (top row, centre), the school's
+Avenue Public School's second Principal, Ross Brewer (top row, centre), the school's

 students.
 During this time the Kent County Board of Education Office was